These celebrity encounters are something we could all use right now

 Diana Ross and her husband sat in the seats directly in back of my date and I when we went to see Applause on Broadway.
 During intermission, when I recognized her, I acknowleged her and sat quietly in my seat about to burst.
 After the show they offered us a ride We accepted.— The Patrick Report (@pelmore1115) November 11, 2017

 i was an extra in a movie with Michael Keaton.
-He played frisbee with us, took pictures, and signed my friend's Batman DVD— 69% cacao, 100% bean to bar (@McLeemz) November 9, 2017
+He played frisbee with us, took pictures, and signed my friend's Batman DVD— your favorite bean to bar guy (me) (@McLeemz) November 9, 2017

 I was an extra on Married With Children when I was a kid, and Katie Sagal and Christina Applegate played tag with me and a couple of other child actors between takes.— Absolute Mayonnaise Boy (@Quanty_J) November 9, 2017